Johannes Kepler University Linz: Housing

 Many larger dormitories are within walking distance of the university, such as the Julius Raab Heim, the WIST Haus, the Kepler Heim, the ESH and the KHG Heim.
 Several other dormitories are located in different parts of Linz, providing housing for more than 3,100 students in all of Linz.

 Some of the dormitories become hotels during the summer holidays, most notably the Julius Raab Heim under the name Hotel Sommerhaus.

-Organization

 Management

-The university Rector and Academic Senate are responsible for the university's management.
-There are several vice rectors who are each assigned to specific task areas and who assist the Rector.
-The university board is an independent body that advises and counsels the Rector and Academic Senate on management issues.
+The vice-chancellor and the Academic Senate are responsible for the university's management.
+There are several pro-vice-chancellors who are each assigned to specific task areas and who assist the vice-chancellor.
+The university board is an independent body that advises and counsels the vice-chancellor and the Academic Senate on management issues.
 Deans and faculty committees are responsible for management on a faculty level.
-Rector and deans are elected for a 4-year period whereas faculty committees are elected for a 2-year period.
+Vice-chancellor and deans are elected for a four-year period whereas faculty committees are elected for a two-year period.